What to Expect on a Rainbow Mountain Tour

 What is the Trail Like?

-The trail begins with a level-footed trek that takes about 20-40 minutes to get through.
-During this time you will see a lot of horses and their owners available for rental to go up Rainbow Mountain and back.
-You should be able to haggle the cost to 90 soles (about 30 USD) roundtrip, 60 soles for one way.
-I was able to trek for about an hour before my body was like, ” girl, you better get us up on a horse before we collapse”.
+The trail begins with a level-footed trek of about 20-40 minutes.
+During this time, you will see many horses and their owners available to rent up to Rainbow Mountain and back.
+You should be able to haggle the cost to 90 soles (about 30 USD) roundtrip and 60 soles for one way.
+I could trek for about an hour before my body said, “Girl, you better get us up on a horse before we collapse.”
 Ok, maybe that was a bit dramatic, I probably could have made it without the horse, but as the trail started to incline every step I took became harder and harder, and I was feeling more and more winded.
-I realize I didn’t have to prove anything to anyone and I happily got on my horse one-way for 40 soles (about 12 USD).
+I realized I didn’t have to prove anything to anyone, and I happily got on my horse one-way for 40 soles (about 12 USD).

 Overall, my journey to Rainbow Mountain, one of the most fascinating geologic wonders of the world, was well worth all the effort it took to get there.